^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Fibroapilloma (syn: fibroma) - a benign tumor, is a different form and size of the nodular formations protruding above the surface of the skin, sometimes on a narrower base.
-They are usually dense-elastic consistency, pale pink or brownish in color.
-Localized in any area of the skin, but more often on the trunk and head.
-There are from birth, but can appear at any age.
+Fibropapilloma (syn.: fibroma) is a benign tumor, it is a nodular formation of various shapes and sizes, protruding above the skin surface, sometimes on a narrower base.
+They are usually of a dense elastic consistency, pale pink or brownish in color.
+They are localized on any part of the skin, but most often on the trunk and head.
+They exist from birth, but can appear at any age.

 Pathogenesis

-The basis of the neoplasm is fibrous connective tissue, in which it is often possible to see a significant number of vessels, focal edema, various intensity of inflammatory infiltrates, and sometimes hyalinosis.
-The tumor is covered with the epidermis of the usual structure with uneven papillary outgrowths, and sometimes with atrophy phenomena.
+The basis of the neoplasm is fibrous connective tissue, in which one can often see a significant number of vessels, focal edema, inflammatory infiltrates of varying intensity, and sometimes hyalinosis.
+The tumor is covered with epidermis of normal structure with unevenly expressed papillary outgrowths, and sometimes with atrophy.
 There are variants with signs of hyper- and parakeratosis.
-As a result of secondary inflammatory changes in the tumor tissue, sometimes accompanied by ulceration, hemosiderin accumulations and proliferation of granulation tissue are found in the stroma.
+As a result of secondary inflammatory changes in tumor tissue, sometimes accompanied by ulceration, hemosiderin accumulations and granulation tissue growths are found in the stroma.

 The histogenesis of fibropapilloma and papilloma is not fundamentally different.
-Simply epithelial-stromal relationships in these processes (imputed to the side of epithelial (papilloma) or stromal (fibropapilloma) components.
+It is just that the epithelial-stromal ratios in these processes are assigned to the side of the epithelial (papilloma) or stromal (fibropapilloma) components.

 What do need to examine?